Railway accidents in Victoria: Moriac, 1952

 On 13 April 1952, a woman was killed and seven people were seriously injured when two passenger trains collided.
 A Melbourne-bound train collided with a Warrnambool-bound train, which was still shunting into siding at the station to allow the Melbourne-bound train to pass it on the single track.
 Both engines were derailed.
 The victim was in the first carriage of the Melbourne-bound train, which was telescoped after being forced into the tender of the locomotive.

 Deer Park, 1956

 On 1 May 1956 a level crossing collision with a train caused 2 deaths and wrecked a utility.

 Traralgon, 1960

 On 20 March 1960, a railmotor from Maffra, heading to Traralgon station to connect with The Gippslander train to Melbourne, collided with a school bus at the Liddiard Road level crossing.
 The bus driver and five children died, and twenty-three were injured.

 Dandenong, 1964

-Man died when a panel van he was driving was hit by the 3:58pm Melbourne to Leongatha train at Green's Road, Dandenong level crossing.
+A man died when a panel van he was driving was hit by the 3:58pm Melbourne to Leongatha train at Green's Road, Dandenong level crossing.
 The crossing was not equipped with warning devices.